DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 ```
 terraform plan
 ```
 You should see no changes to do as our default value for the variable was the same as previously defined.
-That default values can be overriden - see the [documentation](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables) to see more details and precedence they take.
+That default values can be overridden - see the [documentation](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables) to see more details and precedence they take.
 At the very top will be the CLI argument, so let's give it a try:
 ```bash
 terraform plan -var='block_material=minecraft:gold_ore'
 ```